IBSim/VirtualLab/docs/source/runsim.rst

   .. attribute:: Mesh(ShowMesh=False, MeshCheck=None)

     This function is the meshing routine.
 The mesh(es) defined using ``Mesh`` in *Parameters_Master* and *Parameters_Var* are created and saved to the sub-directory 'Meshes' in the project directory along with a file detailing the variables used for their creation.
-If RunMesh is set to False in 'Create' then this routine is skipped.
+If RunMesh is set to False in 'Control' then this routine is skipped.
 This may be useful when different simulation parameters are to be used on a pre-existing mesh

       | ``ShowMesh`` bool (optional)
       |   Indicates whether or not to open created mesh(es) in the **SALOME** GUI for visualisation to assess their suitability.
 VirtualLab will terminate once the GUI is closed and no simulation will be carried out.
 Default is False.